dagraham/etm-dgraham/README.md

 would create a usedtime query grouped (and sorted) by the first component of the index entry, the month and year, the remaining components of the index entry and finally the month day.

-Note, for example, that "MMM YYYY", "YYYY MMM" and "YYYY MM" would all be sorted using "YYYY MM" (2020 01, 2020 02, ...) but would be displayed using the specified format (Jan 2020, Feb 2020, ...).
-Similarly, "ddd D", "D ddd", and "DD" would all sort by "DD" (01, 02, ...) but would also be displayed using the specified format (Wed 1, Thu 2,...).
+Sorting note: Specifications using weeks are all sorted and grouped by by (YYYY, W).
+Specifications involving months are all sorted by (YYYY, M).
+Specifications involving days are all sorted by (D).

 The group/sort specification can be followed, optionally, by any of the following: